callstack/react-native-builder-bob/docs/pages/build.md

 ##### `copyFlow`

 If your source code is written in [Flow](https://flow.org/), You can specify the `copyFlow` option to `true` to copy the source files as `.js.flow` to the output folder.
 If the `main` entry in `package.json` points to the `index` file in the output folder, the flow type checker will pick these files up to use for type definitions.
+This option is only available with Babel.

 ##### `sourceMaps`